simonmichael/hledger/hledger/Hledger/Cli/Commands/Balance.md

 ### Budget report

-The `--budget` report type is like a regular balance report, but also shows budget goals and budget performance for each account and period.
+The `--budget` report type is like a regular balance report, but with two main differences:

+- Budget goals and performance percentages are also shown, in brackets
+- Accounts which don't have budget goals are hidden by default.

 This is useful for comparing planned and actual income, expenses, time usage, etc.

 [Periodic transaction rules](hledger.html#periodic-transactions) are used to define budget goals.
-For example, here's a periodic transaction defining monthly goals for bus travel and food expenses:
+For example, here's a periodic rule defining monthly goals for bus travel and food expenses:

 ```journal
 ;; Budget